CptNewton/Meta-Front-End-Developer-Professional-Certificate/Introduction to Front-End Development/Get started with web development/Core internet technologies/What is a an IDE?/README.md

 ### An integrated development environment, or IDE, is software for building applications.
 This kind of software application has many different features to help you as a developer.
 Which of the following statements are true?
-Choose all that apply.

 - [x] Special keywords of the programming language are highlighted in different colors to make the code easier to read. <br>
       That's correct!
 To improve readability for developers, IDEs have syntax highlighting.